leontran44/weather-dashboard/README.md

 This repository contains the code for **Weather Dashboard** website, allowing users to enter city name and display weather.
 Key features include:

-- current weather of input city including temperature, humidity and wind speed
+- current weather of input city including temperature, humidity and wind speed.
-- forcast upto 5 days
+- forcast upto 5 days.

 The project is developed using [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities